 .
 If you take a boat tour to explore the nature park, this island will be one of the amazing geosites you are likely to visit.
 The boat is parked at a small jetty of the island that leads to a flight of stairs.
 The surrounding water area is marvelous.
 You will see several other islands at a distance.

 Climb the stairs and you will reach a massive rock structure which is full of fossils (dead impressions of once living organisms) that are some 480 million years old.
 This is the reason why this island is known as Fossil Island.
-On top of the staircase, there is a small platform from where you can view the fossils and the rocks clearly.
+On top of the staircase, there is a small platform from where you can view the fossils on the rocks clearly.
 Most fossils here are quite small, so a guide can help pointing at the fossils for you to look closely.

 Pulau Anak Tikus (Fossil Island) Langkawi